"A system that people work with must also be workable for people."

 That is true.
 I was also triggered by that statement earlier.
 Analysis also means that you have to initially test manually to see if your analysis is correct and how can you transform that into a regression test set.
 Besides, you can't test everything automatically.

-The reporting option in Testersuite has been greatly improved.
-It would be nice if we could also record a release advice in Testersuite.
-Then your entire test reporting, decision-making on this for quality gates and the audit trail on this would be fixed in Testersuite.
+The reporting capability in Testersuite has been greatly improved.
+It would be nice if we could also capture a release recommendation in Testersuite.
+Then your entire test reporting, decision making on it for quality gates and the audit trail on this is captured in Testersuite.

 Be yourself and always question things in a way that is not threatening.
 Prevent yourself from being sidelined.
 Prepare things well with people so that what you advise is not a surprise.